jimbojw/corridor/README.md

  * `[]` &rarr; `[$$$]`
  * `a.b.c` &rarr; `{"a":{"b":{"c":$$$}}}`

-When possible, you should use the name format for your name attributes.
+You should use the name format for your name attributes.
-But there are some rare cases where field format is the better option.

 #### data-opts attribute